Skip to main content Skip to search Skip to main navigation

 Donkerbos, Namibia

-Each handmade ceramic piece of the SAN edition by Gmundner Keramik is an expression of cultural appreciation and shows how art can act as a medium of understanding and support.
-At the same time, the social dimension remains in the foreground: the San benefit from the proceeds and are given the opportunity to sustainably secure their culture.
-"Ceramics of the San" is therefore more than just a symbol of artistic exchange - it embodies the power to give hope and keep traditions alive.
+Each handmade ceramic piece in the SAN Edition by Gmundner Keramik is an expression of cultural appreciation and shows how art can serve as a medium of understanding and support.
+At the same time, the social dimension remains at the forefront: the San benefit from the proceeds and are given the opportunity to preserve their culture in the long term.
+"The Ceramics of the San" is thus more than just a symbol of artistic exchange – it embodies the power to give hope and keep traditions alive.

 Skip product gallery

-NEU: SAN Edition ELSE
+NEW: SAN Edition ELSE

 NEW